Maayanshani25/valkey-glide-wiki/General-Concepts.md

 ### Dynamic Password Update Feature

 The dynamic password update functionality allows clients to update their connection passwords on-the-fly, ensuring continuous operation without the need for client restarts or reconnections. \
-This feature is particularly useful for scenarios where passwords need to be rotated regularly to maintain secure connections.
-Updating the password immediately when server-side password changes is crucial to avoid disconnection and reconnection issues due to password mismatch.
+This feature is particularly useful for scenarios where passwords need to be rotated regularly to maintain secure connections. *Updating the password immediately when server-side password changes is crucial to avoid disconnection and reconnection issues due to password mismatch*.

 For most scenarios, you can update the password without immediate re-authentication.
 However, for cases like IAM authentication where tokens need to be refreshed periodically (e.g., every 12 hours), you can utilize the `immediateAuth`/`immediate_auth` option to re-authenticate immediately.